buttplugio/buttplug-unity/README.md

 is not required.
 It is still recommended that you allow users to connect out to ID somehow, though.

+During the initial phase of rollout, Buttplug Unity will be updated frequently and the API will change often.
+Any updates to the minor version (X in 0.X.Y) will denote a breaking API change.

 ## Installation

 - [Download latest zip or tgz from releases section](https://github.com/buttplugio/buttplug-unity/releases)